 J. Violet Gannon: Director of Career Development

-J. Violet Gannon, Director, leads a team of professionals dedicated to supporting students and alumni in leveraging their wealth of experiences at Trinity to enter and advance in their professional lives.
+J. Violet Gannon leads a team of professionals dedicated to supporting students and alumni in leveraging their wealth of experiences at Trinity to enter and advance in their professional lives.

 Prior to joining Trinity, Violet served as Assistant Dean of the College and Director of The University of Chicago Careers in Health Professions program (UCHIP), a comprehensive, four-year, pre-professional program.
-Violet also founded and directed the UCIHP Katen Scholars Program in which she taught an intensive, interdisciplinary summer seminar, and lectured on the economic, social, political, and behavioral aspects of health and medicine.
-In recognition of her extraordinary commitment to supporting students engaged in civic minded scholarship, Violet was awarded the University Community Service Center’s Staff Service Award in 2011.
+Violet also founded and directed the UCIHP Katen Scholars Program, in which she taught an intensive, interdisciplinary summer seminar on the economic, social, political, and behavioral aspects of health and medicine.
+In recognition of her extraordinary commitment to supporting students engaged in civic-minded scholarship, Violet was awarded the University Community Service Center’s Staff Service Award in 2011.

 Before directing UCIHP, Violet worked at the Chicago-based Health and Medicine Policy Research Group as Associate Director of the Center for Long-Term Care Reform, where she was responsible for conducting policy analysis and identifying opportunities for strategic and programmatic growth.
 Violet began her career in higher education at Brown University's Center for Alcohol and Addiction Studies where she oversaw a federally funded investigation of post-traumatic stress disorder and substance abuse comorbidity.

 Beyond career development and the life of the mind, Violet enjoys various creative pursuits: she is an avid gardener, a jewelry designer, and an admirer of contemporary American crafts.
 Violet graduated magna cum laude from Brown University and holds a master’s degree in social policy from The University of Chicago.